aceslei/public.lab/topic/vscode/unboxing.md

 # Overview

-This is a quick writeup of first-impressions and notes on [visualstudio code editor](https://code.visualstudio.com/).
+This is a quick writeup of first-impressions and notes on [visualstudio code editor](https://code.visualstudio.com/) [version 1.12.2].

 This is from the perspective of a self-described "text editor geek" who is familiar with:
 * `Atom`